MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-update-management.md

 ---
-title: VM update and management with Azure Stack | Microsoft Docs
+title: VM update and management automation in Azure Stack | Microsoft Docs
-description: Learn how to use the Azure Monitor for VMs, Update Management, Change Tracking, and Inventory solutions in Azure Automation to manage Windows and Linux VMs that are deployed in Azure Stack.
+description: Learn how to use the Azure Monitor for VMs, Update Management, Change Tracking, and Inventory solutions in Azure Automation to manage Windows and Linux VMs deployed in Azure Stack.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs